LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. Wait a minute or two for the action to finish
     * If this action fails, head over to [Action: 3.
 Create Certificates Errors](gh-errors.md#action-create-certificates-errors)
     * Once you've resolved the error, repeat the Actions [Add Identifiers](#add-identifiers) and then `Create Certificates`.
-(The `Add Identifiers` might not be required but it is fast and should be done as a matter of routine.)
+(The <code>Add Identifiers</code> might not be required but it is fast and should be done as a matter of routine.)

 ## Build Loop

 ??? abstract "Summary for this Section"
     summary goes here:

-    To skip the detailed section, click on ADD LINK HERE
+    :material-skip-forward: To skip the detailed section, click on ADD LINK HERE

 Refer to the graphic below for the first four steps: